A little over a year ago I was on the phone with Jan

 and if you can source your own life from its presence.

-and shout to the silver of the full moon, “yes”.
+and shout to the silver of the full moon, “yes”.weary and bruised to the bone and do what needs to be done to feed the children.

 in the empty moments.